opnfv/functest/docs/functest.rst

 Tooling installation
 ----------------------

-2 tools are needed for the R1 functional tests:
+2 external tools are needed for the R1 functional tests:
  * Rally
  * Robot